How to set-up an Amazon Echo for a child

 The "explicit filter" aims to stop songs being played that have explicit lyrics in them.
 You can't apply it to individual devices, but if you have kids in your house, it makes sense to apply the filter across all devices, to avoid the occasional Ariana Grande F-bomb during your 5-year-old's party.

-In the Alexa app, open the menu and head into Settings > Music.
-Here you'll find the music controls and at the bottom is the Explicit Filter.
+In the Alexa app, open the menu and head into Settings > Music & Podcasts.
+Here you'll find the music controls and at the top is the Profanity Filter.
 Tap through and toggle it on.

-The thing to note is that this only applies to services that support it - Spotify, Amazon Music and Apple Music - although we've not tested whether it catches all songs on those services.
-There's the option to deactivate the explicit filter by voice (in case you suddenly need sweary music?) - but it's best to leave this off - otherwise it can just be disabled.
+The thing to note is that this only applies to services that support it - Spotify, Amazon Music and Apple Music - although it won't always catch all songs on those services, only those that have been marked as having explicit lyrics.
+Often the "radio" version will be played, but it's still possible for explicit songs to slip through.

-As it is, the explicit filter will stay on and be controlled by the Alexa app on your phone.
+There's also the option to deactivate the explicit filter by voice (in case you suddenly need sweary music?) - but it's best to leave this off - otherwise it can just be disabled.

 One thing to note is that services like TuneIn do not support explicit lyric filtering (because it's radio) - so if you're listening to a live broadcast or after the watershed there's every possibility that some enthusiastic artist or presenter will slip in some colourful language.